Russia sanctions threaten to blow euro zone off course

-Following months of hesitation, the European Union sealed a deal on Tuesday to impose the first broad economic sanctions on Russia - its third-biggest trading partner – following the downing of a Malaysian airliner over territory controlled by pro-Moscow rebels in eastern Ukraine.
+Following months of hesitation, the European Union will seek on Tuesday to seal the first broad economic sanctions on Russia - its third-biggest trading partner - following the downing of a Malaysian airliner over territory controlled by pro-Moscow rebels in eastern Ukraine.

-The measures will shut state-owned Russian banks out of European capital markets and target the defence sector and sensitive technologies, including oil, but exclude the vital gas sector, on which Europe is heavily dependent.
+If endorsed by ambassadors from 28 European Union countries, Europe could limit access to capital markets by Russian state banks, impose an embargo on arms sales and restrict trade of high-tech energy technologies and “dual use” technology that has both civilian and defence applications.

 “The impact on trade is relatively small.
 The far bigger risk is a knock to overall economic confidence,” said Gregor Eder, an economist with Allianz, one of the world’s largest fund investors.